Solihull pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Solihull right now?

-On 25 June 2026, overall pollen levels in Solihull are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Solihull are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Solihull tomorrow?

-On 26 June 2026, pollen conditions in Solihull will be similar to today, with cypress at low levels, grass at high levels
+On 17 July 2026, pollen conditions in Solihull will be different from today, with artemisia at low levels, cypress at low levels and grass increasing

 Is pollen expected to decrease in Solihull this week?